When you arrive in Belgium, extra documents are required during these COVID-19 times:

-From 1 August 2020, all passengers travelling to Belgium must fill in a form in advance, i.e. the "Public Health Passenger Locator Form":
+All passengers travelling to Belgium must fill in a form in advance, i.e. the "Public Health Passenger Locator Form":

 When boarding for your flight abroad, you will be asked to show the activation code as proof of submission of the form.
 This means that you must be able to present the code or document at check-in or when boarding the flight abroad.

-Every person aged 16 years or older must be able to submit a activation code.
+Every person aged 16 years or older must be able to submit an activation code.
 Only persons for whom it is technically impossible to fill in the electronic form or who do not have a mobile phone number can still use the paper form.
 They keep a printed copy with them.

-If you arrive in Pier B (from outside Schengen area), you will be asked again to show the activation code at border control or hand over the paper document.
+If you arrive in Pier B (from outside the Schengen area), you will be asked again to show the activation code at border control or hand over the paper document.

 Only arriving passengers, i.e. those returning from abroad, need to fill in a Passenger Locator Form.
 When departing from Belgium, you must follow the rules of the country of destination.

-Arriving passengers, not living in Belgium (non-residents) and travelling to our country from a red zone, must get tested prior to departure:
+Arriving passengers, not living in Belgium (non-residents) and travelling to our country from a red zone, must get tested prior to departure.

-These regulations are issued by the Belgian Ministry of Foreign Affairs (published in Moniteur Belge/MB 24.07.2020).
 For more details on currently applicable government measures, please: